E-commerce

 Shopify, article on customer feedback tools (free translation from English)

-Step 1: Collect actionable feedback
+Step 1: Gather actionable feedback

 Useful moments in e-commerce